-Interest rate: Tiered, up to 2.50% p.a.
+Interest rate: Tiered, up to 2.25% p.a.

 Even though it is technically classified as a current account, there really isn’t that much difference between the Alliance SavePlus account and other savings accounts in this list.
 Plus, if you maintain an account balance of above RM10,000 every month, you will also enjoy waivers for the following transactions: MEPS withdrawals, interbank funds transfers, interbank GIRO, and even the debit card annual fee.

-Interest rate: Tiered, up to 2.00% p.a.
+Interest rate: Tiered, up to 2.15% p.a.

 Interest rate: Tiered, up to 1.50% p.a.

 This savings account rewards those who save regularly every month.
-The RHB Bonus Saver requires you to maintain a monthly incremental balance of RM500 every month for 12 months consecutively to unlock (and retain!) a base interest rate of 1.40% p.a. thereafter.
-If you continue to have a monthly incremental balance of RM500 every month after the first 12 months, you’ll earn an additional 0.10% p.a. interest for a 1.50% p.a. total.
+The RHB Bonus Saver requires you to maintain a monthly incremental balance of RM500 every month for 12 months consecutively to gradually unlock (and retain!) a base interest rate of 1.40% p.a. thereafter.
+In other words, you will need to increase your monthly average balance by at least RM500 every month – for 12 months – in order to unlock the 1.40% p.a. interest.